-I didn’t become vegan until I was 44 years old because 1) no one ever confronted me directly and told me why I should go vegan.
+I didn’t become vegan until I was 44 years old because One, no one ever confronted me directly and told me why I should go vegan.
 And Two, since I was born into a society that teaches us that eating animals is normal and necessary, I didn’t question otherwise.
 When I finally questioned this narrative and looked behind the curtain, I felt so sad for the cruelty that I had been participating in, so angry at marketing systems in place to trick me, and disappointed in myself for being so gullible to fall for them.

 So four years later and a lot of learning, I made a list of 7 reasons I think most people would want to go vegan, if they understood why it’s important.

 2) Breeding.
 Meat, dairy and eggs start with breeding.
 That means in order to create animals for their milk, eggs or flesh, humans need to collect sperm from a male and inseminate it into a female.
 The animals are vulnerable and they don't have a choice in the matter.
 If we did this to humans, we would call it sexual assault.
 The structures they use to inseminate cows in large dairy factories are actually called rape racks and they go through this procedure once a year for their whole life.
 At the end of every pregnancy, the farmer takes her baby away so the farmer can have the milk, rather than the calf.
 Both mother cow and calf are distaught and cry out for each other for days.
 If the calf is male, it will be killed for veal.
 If it is female, she will be a dairy cow, like her mother.
-After about 5 cycles of this, the cow is "spent" and killed for meat.
+After about 5 cycles of this, the mother cow is "spent" and killed for meat.
 Is it okay for humans to control animals bodies like this?